screepers/steamless-client/README.md

 This project includes several scripts for development purposes:

-- `build`: Compiles the TypeScript files in your project.
+- `build`: Compiles to `dist`.
 Run this script with `npm run build`.
-- `dev`: Compiles the TypeScript files and watches for changes.
+- `dev`: Compiles to `dist` and watches for changes.
 Run this script with `npm run dev`.
-- `format`: Formats the TypeScript files in the `src` directory using Prettier.
+- `format`: Formats the `src` directory using Prettier.
 Run this script with `npm run format`.
-- `lint`: Lints the TypeScript files in the `src` directory using ESLint.
+- `lint`: Lints the `src` directory using ESLint.
 Run this script with `npm run lint`.
-- `prepare`: Compiles the TypeScript files in your project.
+- `prepare`: Compiles to `dist`.
 This script is automatically run before the package is packed or published, and when installing git dependencies.
 Run this script with `npm run prepare`.

 ### Tips